Blossoms (band): 2013–2015: Early work

-Blossoms
+2016–2017: Blossoms

 Recording for the debut album began in September 2015.
 On 4 October 2015, Blossoms announced that their next single would be "Charlemagne".
 It was released on iTunes and Spotify on 5 October 2015.
 On 30 October 2015, the Charlemagne EP was released featuring three other songs ("Across the Moor", "For Evelyn" and "Polka Dot Bones").
 "Charlemagne" went on to commercial success and became BBC Radio 1's track of the day and featured on Spotify's 'Spotlight on 2016' list.
 The commercial success extended through to December, when Charlemagne topped the Christmas vinyl chart.

 On 5 January 2016, Blossoms announced their At Most a Kiss EP and released the song, with the video following.
 Whilst doing promotion for the EP Blossoms played the Radio 1 Live Lounge, covering WSTRN's "In2".
 They announced on 22 January 2016 that recording for their debut album was complete.
 Whilst on their third headline tour Blossoms had support from Viola Beach, who were killed mid-tour in a car crash with their manager on 13 February 2016.
 Blossoms played a recorded set from a Royal Leamington Spa performance for the remaining tour dates in the slot Viola Beach would have otherwise played in.

 The At Most a Kiss EP was released on 23 February 2016.
 They were nominated for Best Breakthrough Act at the 37th Brit Awards but lost to Rag'n'Bone Man.
 On 12 April 2016, Annie Mac played their song "Getaway" for the first time on BBC Radio 1 before a midnight release of the single on iTunes and Spotify.
-In May it was announced that Blossoms would play their biggest show to date and support the Stone Roses at Etihad Stadium on 15 June 2016, after Ian Brown became a fan of the band.
+In May it was announced that Blossoms would play their biggest show to date and support The Stone Roses at Etihad Stadium on 15 June 2016, after Ian Brown became a fan of the band.
 Once again Blossoms are playing a summer of festivals, being clocked up to 41 festivals by Dewhurst.
 Blossoms' eponymous debut album was released on 5 August with "My Favourite Room" and "Honey Sweet" being released to pre-orders early as singles.
 It was met with mostly favourable reviews and peaked at the top of the UK Albums Chart in its first week, giving Blossoms their first number-one album.
 Blossoms featured on the August cover of NME magazine.
 An autumn tour to support the album release also sold out including a performance at Stockport's Plaza Theatre at midnight on the day of the album's release.

 On 9 September 2017, Blossoms performed at Manchester Arena as part of We Are Manchester, an event to mark the reopening of the venue following a terrorist attack there three months prior.